UCL-EPSRC-DTP/2025-26-project-catalogue/departments/chemical-engineering.md

 Information about Chemical Engineering can be found on the [departmental website](https://www.ucl.ac.uk/chemical-engineering)

+[2531ac1466](../projects/2531ac1466.md) Using Life Cycle Assessment and Planetary Boundaries to support decision-making in fast-moving consumer goods companies

 [2531ad1499](../projects/2531ad1499.md) A framework for fair and sustainable process supply chain planning under uncertainty

 [2531ad1500](../projects/2531ad1500.md) Data-Efficient and Interpretable AI for Reaction Prediction and Molecular Design